 Parent Association Representatives coordinate grade-level activities (class/grade parties, field trip chaperones, teacher needs), attend periodic Parent Association meetings, communicate to the Parent Association the status of their classroom and grade-level activities, and uphold the goals set forth by the Parent Association.
 There is one representative from each homeroom in grades K-5 and two representatives per grade level in 6th-8th, and two representatives per grade level in 9th-12th.
 These volunteers are coordinated by the Parent Association.

-Volunteers are needed for each of the Lower, Middle, and Upper Schools to plan monthly snacks and special treats for the St. Andrew’s faculty and staff to show our appreciation for their hard work and dedication to our children.
+Volunteers are needed for each of the Lower, Middle, and Upper Schools to plan monthly breakfast for the St. Andrew’s faculty and staff to show our appreciation for their hard work and dedication to our children.
 These volunteers are coordinated by the Parent Association.

 Help Deck the Halls and decorate the Southwest Parkway campus and chapel.
 Decoration day is the Sunday following Thanksgiving, in the afternoon.
 All decorations are stored at the US.
 This is organized by Upper School faculty members.